 Legal processes in property fraud cases can be complex.
 You'll likely need to prove your ownership and possibly contest fraudulent transactions.

 This stage often involves court proceedings and detailed investigations.
-Your solicitor will play a pivotal role in guiding you through these processes, ensuring your rights are protected.
+Your solicitor will play a major role in guiding you through these processes, ensuring your rights are protected.

 Protecting your property from future threats